davidm19/VimNotes/README.md

 ```
     /(pattern)
              Search for pattern
+    ?(pattern)
+             Search for pattern in the opposite direction
     n        Cycle through iterations of pattern forwards
     N        Cycle through iterations of pattern backwards
 ```